System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 6.1 Multi-region bird's eye

-The exchange runs in three regions: us-east-1, eu-west-1, and ap-south-1.
+Three regions: us-east-1, eu-west-1, ap-south-1.
 Geo-DNS or Anycast routes each SSP request to the nearest region.
 Inside a region everything is stateless or regionally-sharded.
-Cross-region state (DSP configs, publisher settings, billing records) lives in PostgreSQL with logical replication out from a single primary in us-east-1.
+Cross-region state (DSP configs, publisher settings, billing records) lives in PostgreSQL with logical replication from a single primary in us-east-1.

 6.3 Auction flow, happy path